opendocsg/slw-judgments-backfill/2008_SGHC_59/report.md

 **_(5) Unjust enrichment and the proper law of the restitutionary obligation_**

-88     In _Kartika Ratna Thahir v PT Pertambangan Minyak dan Gas Bumi Negara (Pertamina)_ [1994] 3 SLR 257 at 270, the Court of Appeal cited the following Rule 230 (then known as Rule 201) in
+88     In _Kartika Ratna Thahir v PT Pertambangan Minyak dan Gas Bumi Negara (Pertamina)_ <span class="citation">[1994] 3 SLR 257</span> at 270, the Court of Appeal cited the following Rule 230 (then known as Rule 201) in

 Dicey & Morris on The Conflict of Laws (14th Ed, 2006) (“Dicey & Morris”):